alexnwanganga/Deep-Learning-Models-for-AF-Detection-from-ECG-Signals/README.md

 the intermittent nature of atrial fibrillation makes it challenging to detect AF in short ECG readings.

-• Our goal is to develop a machine learning model that can accurately diagnose AF despite its intermittent and random symptoms
+• Our goal is to develop a machine-learning model that can accurately diagnose AF despite its intermittent and random symptoms

 • Our model also must overcome the challenge of noisy ECG signals